 But He is also Wrong

 The problem is of course that while the Chief Rabbi is right, he is also wrong.
-Under the UK electoral system we are presently choosing between a Prime Minister who will result in Muslims being attacked, or a Prime Minister who will result in Jews being attacked.
+Under the UK electoral system we are presently choosing between a government that occasionally sparks islamophobic attacks, or a government likely to spark anti-semitic attacks.

-That being the case, it is almost silly to claim there is a British value of “dignity and respect for all people”.
-We are, after all, literally choosing which group of people for whom dignity and respect will be undermined.
+That being the case, the claim that there is a British value of “dignity and respect for all people” is presently weak.

 This leads to the unedifying spectacle of two sides attacking bigotry on the other side while defending or denying bigotry on “my side”.

-Punishing antisemitism with your vote means, in most seats, rewarding islamophobia.
+Punishing antisemitism with your vote means, in most seats, rewarding islamophobia – and vice versa.

 Is There a Fix to This?